 Step 3 – Add Data Input Fields

 Click on the “Add Field” to open up a dialog box for all of the field types available.
-Visit this page to learn more about all of the field types available.
+Visit this page to learn more about all of the HubSpot module fields available.

-For this example I am adding rich text field.
-By default your field name will be automatically created using your label text.
+For this example, I am adding a rich text field.
+By default, your field name will be automatically created using your label text.
 This can be changed after you have written your label if you would like.
 I often make my field names more concise.